dystonse/dystonse-gtfs-data/README.md

 In **import** mode, it matches the realtime data to the schedule data and writes everything into the mysql database.

-In **analyse** mode, it can count the data entries per time and output some simple statistics.
-More features are yet to come.
+In **analyse** mode, it can compute delay probability curves both for specific and general data sets, and save them as small machine-readable files or human-readable images in different formats.
+It can also count the data entries per time and output some simple statistics.

+In **predict** mode, it can look up and return the delay probability curve that is most useful for predicting the delay of a specified trip, stop, time, and (optional) delay at a specified earlier stop.

 ## How to use this